 I omit the comparative analysis between suspicious behavior and normal behavior part in this story, please directly refer to the paper.

-Based on the aforementioned research and investigation, we propose five suggestions from A to Z for operators on mitigating download fraud.
+Based on the research mentioned above and investigation, we propose five suggestions from A to E for operators on mitigating download fraud.

 - Devising fine-grained advertisement services.
 A reasonable App promotion mechanism and the advertisement bidding system will attract more App marketers to choose legitimate promotion channels instead of cheating.
 For example, multi-layered and personalized advertisement pricing would provide more choices for App marketers.
 Designing better user-advertisement interaction based mechanism could increase the click-through rate (CTR) of advertisement and redirect customers from fraudsters to App market advertising system at the same time.